How to Get a Restraining Order in Broward and all Florida Counties

 The fastest and safest way to protect yourself from further violence is a restraining order – legally called an “Injunction for Protection.”
 This legal protection from domestic abuse is the first step you’ll need to take to protect yourself and end the cycle of abuse.

-Getting a restraining order is also the first step if you need to petition for a dissolution of marriage and divorce a violent spouse.
+Getting a restraining order is also the first step if you need to petition for a dissolution of marriage and divorce from a violent spouse.

 From Florida Statute 741.30: